Boat Registration and Licenses in Louisiana

 Registration fees vary greatly depending on the length of the boat.
 Consult the fee schedule provided on the registration application to determine your cost.

-Registrations are valid for three years.
+Registrations are valid for 3 years.
 You should receive a renewal notice about 15 days before your renewal month.
 If you fail to renew your registration within 60 days of the expiration date, your registration numbers will need to be reinstated.

 Renew by Mail